samtools/tabix/README.md

 The index file has an extension .px2.
 Pairix is available either as a stand-alone command-line program, a python library (pypairix), and an R package (Rpairix https://github.com/4dn-dcic/Rpairix)
 Pairs_merger is available to merge two or more indexed pairs file.
+Bgzip is provided as part of the repo, which is identical to the original program.

 ## Table of contents
 * [Pairix](#pairix)